 Which pieces of research seem to have been most successful, the most promising and which less so?

-What are the major lines of criticism that can be leveled at previous work?
+What are the major lines of criticism that can be levelled at previous work?

 What major omissions, gaps or neglected emphases can be identified?